Polish Barszcz Wigilijny

 - Bring broth to a boil again.

-- Add the beetroot liquid from the GLASS, 1 tbsp lemon juice, and 1/8 cup vinegar.
+- Add up to 1 tbsp lemon juice and 1/8 cup vinegar to taste.

-- Place tortellini on soup plates and fill plates with the clear soup.
+- Place tortellini on soup plates and then fill plates with the soup.

-- Optionally, serve with sour cream and rye bread, and garnish with fresh herbs or sprouts.
+- Optionally, add a dollop of sour cream.
+Serve with bread and garnish with fresh herbs or sprouts.